TomYates1996/the_insurance_emporium/README.md

 I will remove unnecessary and duplicate links.
 I will remove superfluous text.
-I'll make the whole box clickable.
+I'll make the whole box clickable and redesign the look of the section.

 3) Given more time what would you further improve?